boutproject/BOUT-dev/manual/sphinx/user_docs/bout_options.rst

   - That is, ``(nx - 4) / NXPE`` must be an integer, assuming the usual two boundary points

-- For simple slab grids, ``NYPE`` must be a factor of the number of grid points in the y-direction
+- ``NYPE`` must be a factor of the number of grid points in the y-direction

   - That is, ``ny / NYPE`` must be an integer